CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Methodology

-\textbf{Policy Optimization via Reconstruction Reward.} The core innovation of AIM lies in how we define \textit{valuable} patches without ground-truth labels.
+Based on $\{p^{m}_{i}\}$, we employ Gumbel-Top-K sampling to partition the patch set $\mathcal{L}$ into a masked set $\mathcal{M}$ (where $|\mathcal{M}| = \rho L$, mask ratio $\rho\in(0,1)$) and a visible set $\mathcal{V}$.
+This generates the binary mask $\Pi$ applied to the input: $\tilde{\mathbf{X}}^{m} = \mathbf{X}^{m} \odot \Pi$. \textbf{Policy Optimization via Reconstruction Reward.} The core innovation of AIM lies in how we define \textit{valuable} patches without ground-truth labels.
 We propose a hypothesis rooted in information theory: \textit{patches that are difficult to reconstruct from their context contain higher information density (e.g., human activity), whereas patches that are easily inferable correspond to redundant background.}

-Guided by this intuition, we formulate the masking process as a reinforcement learning problem \cite{REINFORCE_refer_1,REINFORCE_refer_2}.
-We treat the mean absolute reconstruction error $E^{m}_{i}$ of a patch $i$ as a \textbf{reward signal}.
+Guided by this intuition, we model the masking process as learning a mask distribution induced by the policy network.
+Let $q_{\psi}(\mathcal{M}\mid \mathbf{X}^{m})$ denote the distribution over the masked set $\mathcal{M}$ generated by the Gumbel-Top-K sampler from the policy scores.
+For a sampled mask, we define the patch-wise reconstruction error $E_i^m$ as the learning signal.
 Unlike adversarial approaches that simply mask salient regions, our goal is to identify high-error regions and increase their likelihood of being preserved in future iterations.
 Given the high masking ratio (e.g., 95\%) in WiFi sensing, random masking risks removing the sparse activity signal entirely.
 By explicitly encouraging the network to select difficult-to-reconstruct regions into the visible set $\mathcal{V}$, we ensure the model focuses its limited visibility budget on capturing the discriminative ``skeleton'' of the signal.

-Formally, we define the policy gradient loss to maximize the expected reconstruction error of the sampled masked set $\mathcal{M}$ with respect to the visibility probabilities.
-By minimizing the following negative objective:
+Accordingly, we optimize the policy using a REINFORCE-style objective\cite{REINFORCE_refer_1,REINFORCE_refer_2}.
+Under a fixed masking budget, Eq.~(\ref{eq:aim_loss}) acts as a tractable single-sample surrogate that assigns larger gradients to high-error patches:

-we effectively encourage the policy network to assign higher visibility probabilities $p^{m}_{i}$ to patches that yield high reconstruction errors $E^{m}_{i}$ when masked.
-Note that we apply a $\operatorname{stopgrad}$ operator to the reward $E^{m}_{i}$.
-This decouples the optimization: it prevents the backbone from artificially increasing reconstruction error to satisfy the policy's objective, ensuring that the encoder focuses solely on minimizing reconstruction loss while the policy independently learns to identify and preserve information-dense examples.
+where $p_i^m$ is the policy score used by the sampler.
+The $\operatorname{stopgrad}(\cdot)$ operator prevents the reconstruction backbone from artificially inflating the reward signal, so that the encoder-decoder is trained only to minimize reconstruction loss, while the policy network independently learns which regions should remain visible.